isomerpages/moe-commonwealthsec/_imaginative-trailblazer/The Trailblazer Programme/Maker Education.md

 Harel, 1991), is well placed to meet this challenge of re-invigorating our educational programmes.</p>
 <p>To support Maker Education activities, the school has developed a custom-built
-Maker Space (d.space) which provides the environment, equipment and materials for students to develop their skills and mindsets as young Makers.
-Our d.space (Maker Space) for students to drop in for workshops and to tinker around.</p>
+Maker Space (D.space) which provides the environment, equipment and materials for students to develop their skills and mindsets as young Makers.
+Our D.space (Maker Space) for students to drop in for workshops and to tinker around.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Imaginative%20Trailblazers/Maker%202.jpg">